 Target it: When retinol is applied topically, it encourages collagen and elastin production, where dead cells are sloughed off the surface of the skin.
-Which is where the New Estée Lauder Perfectionist Pro Rapid Renewal Retinol Treatment*, £63/6,300 points (30ml), comes in.
+Which is where the NEW Estée Lauder Perfectionist Pro Rapid Renewal Retinol Treatment* (30ml) comes in.
 It contains just 0.3% of retinol but, trust us, that’s enough for you to notice a difference.
 It’s been teamed with vitamin E to protect the skin, as well as hyaluronic acid for moisture.

 Helpful note: it’s always best, but not essential, to apply retinol-based products at night, as the vitamin A makes skin more sensitive to UV rays.
 If you want to wear it during the day, layer with a good SPF and avoid too much time in direct sunlight.